MicrosoftDocs/appcenter-docs/docs/sdk/index.md

  Analytics        | 9.0 or later    | 8.2 and later
  Auth             | 9.0 or later    | 8.2 and later
  Crashes          | 9.0 or later    | 8.2 and later
+ Data             | 9.0 or later    | 8.2 and later
  Distribute       | 9.0 or later    | 8.2 and later
  Push             | 9.0 or later    | 8.2 and later